 The files include the administrative records from the 1980 RMWF and the 1982 RMWF.
 The files encompass such subjects as Prize List Production, Concessions, Correspondence, Mailing Lists, Canvassing, Grants and Donations, and many others.

 Notes: Part of RG2SF2.
-Inventory of the documents in the series is available in

-Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds
+Inventory of the documents in the series is available in the printed finding aid.
+Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds RG2SF2 Manitoba Winter Fair

 Manitoba winter fair prize lists and programs